Country Water Profile

 What causes water stress in India?

-India’s water stress is driven mainly by strong demand from irrigation, heavy agricultural water use, groundwater pressure, and climate variability.
-Agriculture is the biggest factor, accounting for 90.4% of total water withdrawal, so water risk is shaped not only by rainfall conditions but also by how demand is distributed across the economy.
+India’s water stress is driven mainly by irrigation demand, very high agricultural water use, groundwater pressure, and climate variability.
+Agriculture accounts for 90.4% of total water withdrawals, making it the largest pressure point in India’s water profile.
+As a result, water risk in India is shaped not only by rainfall, but also by how water is used across farming, households, cities, and industry.

 Does everyone in India have access to safe drinking water?